Why we built ɳSelf: self-hosted backends should not be hard

 We kept running into this trade-off on our own projects.
 We wanted the convenience of a managed backend with the ownership of self-hosting.
 So we built it.

-What ɳSelf does
+What ɳSelf actually does

 nself build